 4. The recipient does it exactly in reverse.
-First, he or she lines up the code wheels properly.
-Then he or she looks for the "W" on the large wheel and writes down the corresponding letter on the small wheel, in this case "D," and so on.
+First, he or she lines up the encoding wheel properly.
+Then he or she looks for the "R" on the large wheel and writes down the corresponding letter on the small wheel, in this case "D," and so on.

-Assembly instructions for
+Assembly instructions for the cryptography wheel